michaeltoth/projects/LendingClub.md

 | NonPerforming | 9.01     | 10.71 | 12.25 |
 | Performing    | 90.99    | 89.29 | 87.75 |

 So those with mortgages default the least, followed by those who own their homes outright and finally those who rent.
-The differences here are much smaller than when comparing different grades.
-Let's see whether these are significant:
+The differences here are much smaller than when comparing different grades, but they are still notable.
+Let's see whether these are statistically significant:

 ```R